-Answered By: Mary Ann Cullen Last Updated: Aug 17, 2016 Views: 392
+Answered By: Mary Ann Cullen Last Updated: Jun 30, 2020 Views: 5112

-Usually, articles in these publications go through a "peer-review" process, which means their inclusion in the publication is decided by other experts in the same field rather than a general editor.
+Usually, articles in these publications go through a "peer-review" process, which means other experts (peers) on the topic of the article weigh in on the quality of the article and the research it presents as well as the article's importance in their field of study.
 (This video explains more).
-Many professors will require you to use scholarly sources because they are more credible than popular magazines or most websites.
+Many professors will require you to use scholarly sources because they are more credible than articles published in popular magazines or on most websites.

 Many databases label articles as being published in either a scholarly journal or a popular magazine.
 What's the difference?